Henry Jennings: Pirate governor of New Providence, 1716

-Declared a pirate by Lord Archibald Hamilton, Jennings couldn't return to Jamaica, and so he established Nassau as his base for further raids on Spanish wrecks.
-Also evicted from the mainland of Jamaica, many pirates followed Jennings’ example and headed for New Providence.
-Nassau's pirate population grew from dozens to hundreds after the Florida shipwreck raids, and by early 1716, the Governor of Bermuda stated that there were over 1000 pirates in Nassau and that they outnumbered the mere hundred of inhabitants in the town.
+Declared a pirate by Lord Archibald Hamilton, Jennings could not return to Jamaica, and so he established Nassau as his base for further raids on Spanish wrecks.
+Also evicted from the mainland of Jamaica, many pirates followed Jennings's example and headed for New Providence.
+Nassau's pirate population grew from dozens to hundreds after the Florida shipwreck raids, and by early 1716, the governor of Bermuda stated that there were over 1,000 pirates in Nassau and that they outnumbered the mere hundred of inhabitants in the town.
 Jennings became an unofficial mayor of the growing pirate colony in Nassau, or the Republic of Pirates, and author Johnson-Mist would later describe him as "Captain Jennings, who was [the Nassau pirates'] Commodore, and who always bore a great Sway among them, being a Man of good Understanding, and good Estate, before this Whim took him of going a Pyrating."
 The Republic of Pirates was dominated by Hornigold and Jennings, both famous pirates who were bitter rivals.
 At the start of 1716, Hornigold had proposed that he would lead the pirates of the Nassau Pirate Republic, with the pirates choosing the moniker "Flying Gang."
-With Hornigold mentor to pirates such as Edward "Blackbeard" Teach, Sam Bellamy and Stede Bonnet, Jennings mentored pirates such as Charles Vane, 'Calico' Jack Rackham, Anne Bonny, and Mary Read.
-Despite their rivalries, the pirates worked together through the 'Flying Gang' and quickly became infamous for their exploits.
+With Hornigold mentor to pirates such as Edward "Blackbeard" Teach, Samuel Bellamy, and Stede Bonnet.
+Despite their rivalries, the pirates worked together through the "Flying Gang" and quickly became infamous for their exploits.
 However, Nassau eye-witness John Vickers was not referring to Jennings or other Jamaican privateers as part of the Flying Gang by the summer of 1716.

 Capture of Hamilton's ship, late 1716

-Hamilton was arrested in October 1716 for the crime of violating treaties with the Spanish, and he left Jamaica on about September 22 to England, accompanied by a fleet of seventeen ships.
+Hamilton was arrested in October 1716 for the crime of violating treaties with the Spaniards, and he left Jamaica on about 22 September to England, accompanied by a fleet of seventeen ships.
 The ships were afterwards separated by wind.
 On the journey in November 1716, the governor’s ship, Hamilton Galley with Captain Stone, was captured by Jennings with 134 men.
 They kept Stone for four days, but were recorded as having taken only twenty gallons of rum.
 Stone later related that his captors "treated him civil, & told him they hurt no English Men."
 Hamilton afterwards transferred to HMS Bedford for the remainder of the journey.
 The day after Stone was captured, another pirate tried to take Jennings, but he subdued the attempt.
-In December 1716 Jennings had his spoils transferred in Kingston.
+In December 1716, Jennings had his spoils transferred in Kingston.
 Details of Jennings life from this time have been reconstructed from the depositions of Peter Heywood, who became the new acting governor of Jamaica as Hamilton was removed.